Levan polysaccharide: Food

 In the food industry, levan is incorporated due to its prebiotic effects, cholesterol lowering ability, and adhesive properties.
 It also occurs naturally in low amounts in food for human consumption.
 Levan is also included in many dairy products as fiber or sweetener.
 Commercial, non-alcoholic beverages use levan as well in ultra-high-fructose-syrups.
-Interestingly, levan causes useful bacterial growth and proliferation which can be especially important in the gut because it causes a decrease in population of the pathogenic bacteria.
+Levan causes bacterial growth and proliferation which can be especially important in the gut because it causes a decrease in population of the pathogenic bacteria.

 Cosmetics

 Levan can be used for hair care and skin whitening.
 In hair care products, levan acts to form a film which creates a hair holding effect utilized in various gels and mousses.
 Levan is used as a skin whitener as well because it has been tested to show inhibition on melanin production by decreasing the activity of the enzyme tyrosinase which is responsible for melanogenesis.